-Dr. Rob Ramseyer is in his seventh season at Friends University and now carries the title of VP of Athletics and Strategic Expansion.
+Dr. Rob Ramseyer is in his eighth season at Friends University and now carries the title of VP of Athletics and Strategic Expansion.

-This past season, the Falcon programs continued to progress under Ramseyer's leadership.
-A few notable accomplishments from the 2023-24 campaign include:
+This past season, the Falcon programs continued to reach new heights under Ramseyer's leadership.
+A few notable accomplishments from the 2024-25 campaign include:

-* Men's Golf Falcons winning their second consecutive KCAC championship
+* Men's Golf winning its third consecutive KCAC championship

-* Women's Wrestling featuring their first-ever NAIA All-American (Gianna Moreno)
+* Men's Wrestling receiving its first-ever NAIA All-American honor

 A new project Dr. Ramseyer recently initiated is the Impactful Coaching Project, launched last winter with men's golf head coach Dustin Galyon as a co-founder.
 The Impactful Coaching Project focuses on training coaches to develop the whole person.
 It has also birthed a podcast entitled "Beyond Coaching" and has already attracted 5,000 listeners.
 Two books from the project are also in the works, highlighted by a book Dr. Ramseyer co-authored with Galyon entitled "Coaching the 21st Century Athlete."